c3pm-labs/platform/e2e/README.md

 curl "http://localhost:4569/c3pm-registry-io" -X PUT
 ```

-Then you can run the test by doing `npm run cypress` or `npm run cypress:dev` if you want the web interface
+Then you can run the test by doing `npm run test` or `npm run test:dev` if you want the web interface